ysndr/MSc-Thesis/chapter/methodology.md

 This chapter contains a detailed guide through the various steps and components of the Nickel Language Server (NLS).
 Being written in the same language (Rust[@rust]) as the Nickel interpreter allows NLS to integrate existing components for language analysis.
-Complementary, NLS is tightly coupled to Nickel's Syntax definition.
+Complementary, NLS is tightly coupled to Nickel's syntax definition.
-Hence, in [@sec:nickel-ast] this chapter will first detail parts of the AST that are of particular interest for the LSP and require special handling.
+Hence, [@sec:nickel-ast] will first detail parts of the AST that are of particular interest for the LSP and require special handling.
 Based on that [@sec:linearization] will introduce the main datastructure underlying all higher level LSP interactions and how the AST is transformed into this form.
-Finally, in [@sec:lsp-server] the implementation of current LSP features is discussed on the basis of the previously reviewed compontents.
+Finally, in [@sec:lsp-server] the implementation of current LSP features is discussed on the basis of the previously reviewed components.

 ## Nickel AST

-Nickel's Syntax tree is a single sum type, i.e. an enumeration of node types.
+Nickel's syntax tree is a single sum type, i.e. an enumeration of node types.
 Each enumeration variant may refer to child nodes, representing a branch or hold terminal values in which case it is considered a leaf of the tree.
 Additionally, nodes are parsed and represented, wrapped in another structure that encodes the span of the node and all its potential children.

 ### Basic Elements

-The data types of the Nickel language are closely related to JSON.
+The primitive values of the Nickel language are closely related to JSON.
 On the leaf level, Nickel defines `Boolean`, `Number`, `String` and `Null`.
 In addition to that the language implements native support for `Enum` values.
 Each of these are terminal leafs in the syntax tree.